 In this lab you will learn about different types of switches and their terminology.
-You’ll use switches and pushbuttons frequently in physical computing projects, and it’s helpful to be aware of the terminology used in describing them when shopping for them or trying to understand tutorials that use them.
+You’ll use switches and pushbuttons frequently in physical computing projects, as shown in Figure 1, and it’s helpful to be aware of the terminology used in describing them when shopping for them or trying to understand tutorials that use them.

 Switches and pushbuttons can be normally open, meaning that when the switch is in its normal position (not being touched by a person) the contacts are not touching.
 Normally closed means that when the switch or pushbutton is in its normal position, the contacts are touching, or closed.

-A switch can switch more than one set of contacts.
+As shown in Figure 3, a single switch can control more than one set of contacts.
 A Single throw switch has only two contacts.
 The switch is open or closed.
 Dual Throw switches have three contacts, and switching the switch moves a center contact from one outer contact to the other outer contact.

 Switches can have multiple poles as well.
 A Single pole switch has only one set of contacts that it closes or opens when it moves.
-Dual Pole switches have two sets of contacts being controlled by the same mechanism.
+Dual Pole switches, as shown in Figure 4, have two sets of contacts being controlled by the same mechanism.
 With a dual pole switch, you can switch two separate circuits with the same mechanism.
 In a dual pole switch, the mechanism connecting the contacts is an insulator, so that the poles don’t connect.
 The knife switch in the image below is a dual pole, dual throw switch.
-When shopping for a switch, you should look for a DPDT switch.

-Magnetic switches have two metal leaves in the end that are pulled together when a magnet is brought close to them.
+Magnetic switches (Figure 9) have two metal leaves in the end that are pulled together when a magnet is brought close to them.
 They’re useful when you can’t have wires on both sides of the switch mechanism.
-Magnetic snaps are useful when you’re making a soft circuit and need a fastener on the garment to close a switch.
+Magnetic snaps (Figure 10) are useful when you’re making a soft circuit and need a fastener on the garment to close a switch.

-Whisker switches are made from a piece of spring steel or piano wire, and a center post.
-An insulator such as a piece of electrical tape or shrinkwrap holds the two separate.
+Whisker switches (Figure 11) are made from a piece of spring steel or piano wire, and a center post.
+An insulator such as a piece of electrical tape or shrink-wrap holds the two separate.
 When the wire is touched, the spring bends and touches the metal post, and closes the switch.
-Solarbotics sells some nice whisker switches.

-Tilt switches contain a metal ball and contacts at one end.
+Tilt switches (Figure 12) contain a metal ball and two wires at one end.
+Some tilt switches have one wire contact at each end instead.
 When you tilt the switch, the ball touches both contacts, and closes the switch.
 There are also mercury switches that do the same, but with a ball of mercury inside.
 Avoid these, since mercury is very poisonous.

 Get Creative With Switches